Russwater RPG Ruleset

 Conditions are a d20 saving throw.

-Conditions only last one round and common conditions they may try to attack with instead of damage include: dazed, charm, fear, stun, blind, deafen, hypnotise, poisoned, restrained, prone, paralysed, petrified, bleeding, confusion, fatigued, nauseated, suffocating.
-The standard effect of this is the player has disadvantage or lose an action in the next round.
+Conditions only last one round and common conditions applied instead of damage include: dazed, charm, fear, stun, blind, deafen, hypnotise, poisoned, restrained, prone, paralysed, petrified, bleeding, confusion, fatigued, nauseated, suffocating.

 Explanations of conditions: